 Blepharitis and conjunctivitis are common conditions that can cause swollen eyes in cats.
 Fortunately, you don’t need to understand how to pronounce these conditions to understand how they affect your feline friend.

 Blepharitis is the veterinary term for the swelling of the eyelid in one or both eyes.
-Also known as blepharospasm, two common symptoms of this condition are:
+Also known as blepharospasm, four common symptoms of this condition are:

 - Excessive or spasmodic blinking